dr-yst/org-x/dev-docs/progress.md

 ### Project Direction and Evolution of Decisions
 - Implemented modular architecture for better separation of concerns
 - Created dedicated structures like OrgTitle to improve data representation and organization
+- Implemented OrgDatetime and enhanced OrgTimestamp for better date handling
+- Added planning information to OrgTitle for more complete representation of org-mode features
+- Added convenience methods to OrgHeadline for direct date-based filtering (due_today, due_this_week, etc.)
 - Enhanced property extraction to better leverage Orgize parser capabilities
 - Added intuitive navigation methods for traversing headline hierarchies
 - Decided to focus on integration with external editors rather than implementing editing functionality for org-mode files